-14. Children Missing Education
+14. Children Missing Educationand children absent from education

 Attendance, absence and exclusions are closely monitored.
-The school will hold more than one emergency contact number for pupils and students where reasonably possible.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+The academies will hold more than one emergency contact number for pupils and students where reasonably possible.
+A child going missing or who has unexplainable and/or persistent absenses from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.